 The Group actively performs its environmental and social responsibilities and develops sustainable development strategies to continuously mitigate the adverse impacts of its business operations on the environment and society and further create sustainable development value for stakeholders.
 The Group integrates the concept of sustainable development into day-to-day operations.
-The Group strives to uphold the Group's sustainable development philosophy from top to bottom, inside and outside, from management and employees to all stakeholders, and integrate environmental and social responsibilities into daily work and life.
-The Board is fully aware of the importance of sustainable development for the long-term development of the Group and treats the creation of long-term value for stakeholders as an imperative goal.
+Through a top-down and inside-out approach, the Group aims to have its management, employees and other stakeholders adhere to the Group's sustainable development philosophy thoroughly, and incorporate environmental and social responsibilities into their daily work and lives.
+The Board is fully aware of the importance of sustainable development of the Group and treats the creation of long-term value for stakeholders as an imperative goal.